 Q: What happens at arraignment

 A: An arraignment is the first court date in a criminal case.
-The defendant will be informed of the charges being brought and have an opportunity to plead guilty or not guilty.
+The defendant will be informed of the charges being brought and have an opportunity to plead guilty or not guilty to each charge.
 The court will also determine whether the defendant is eligible to be released on bond and the amount of such bond.
-If the defendant pleads guilty to a drunk driving charge, the judge will schedule a later sentencing date.
-This will give the probation department time to prepare a pre-sentence report containing background information about the defendant and make a sentencing recommendation.
-If the defendant pleads not guilty, the case will be scheduled for a pre-trial conference if it's a misdemeanor or a probable cause conference if it's a felony.
+If the defendant pleads guilty, he or she may be sentenced on the spot or at a later sentencing date.
+Based on my experience, sentencing for a driving while license suspended charge typically occurs on the spot while sentencing for DUI and marijuana charges occur at a later date.
+This gives the probation department time to prepare a pre-sentence report containing background information about the defendant, including his or her drug and alcohol use, and to make a sentencing recommendation.
+If the defendant pleads not guilty, the misdemeanor charges will be scheduled for a pre-trial conference.
+If the DUI is a felony charge, it will be scheduled for a probable cause conference.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.